 Changing our beliefs isn’t easy and is difficult to do on our own.
 It’s hard enough to see others, let alone ourselves, through a lens that’s different than the one we grew up with.
 Usually, people aren’t conscious of these beliefs about themselves.
 The 19th Century neurologist Jean-Martin Charcot, the father of hypnosis, wrote that if there were a conflict between the will and the unconscious, the unconscious would always prevail.
 This explains what drives codependents’ behavior and why we often fail to carry out our best intentions or act upon what we know is right.
 Charcot had a great influence on Freud, who studied with him.

 Codependents have many fears and anxieties based upon false ideas about themselves and others.
 For example, we may think that making a mistake is unacceptable and shameful.
 We become anxious about taking risks, trying something new, or expressing our opinion, because we’re afraid of failure or looking foolish.
-Most don’t realize that we unconsciously believe that we’re unlovable, unlikeable, flawed, or somehow inadequate.
+Most of us don’t realize that we unconsciously believe that we’re unlovable, unlikeable, flawed, or somehow inadequate.
 Even if we’re aware of these false beliefs, we’re convinced of our truth.
 As a result, we’re anxious about revealing who we are, and please, control, or impress others so that they’ll be loved and not rejected.

 The false belief about our worth undermines our self-esteem and security and has serious consequences in our lives.
-We lack confidence and self-trust, live in doubt, and continually second-guess themselves.
+We lack confidence and self-trust, live in doubt, and continually second-guess ourselves.
 Many of us don’t feel worthy of being in a position of authority or having success, or even happiness.
 We may be convinced that we’re bad and end up in relationships with people who are emotionally or physically abusive.
 This reinforces and worsens our low self-esteem.
 At a conscious level, we may be indignant and think that we deserve better, but still, we stay and try to get the abuser to approve of us.
-Some of us stay because we believe the abuser “loves” us, which helps us overcome our belief that we’re unlovable or that no one else will.
+Some of us stay because we believe the abuser “loves” us, which helps us overcome our belief that we’re unlovable and that no one else will.
 Read “Why We Can Love an Abuser.”